Perhaps the greatest technical problem facing the increased

 More concrete assessments have also been made.
 In 2006, the Government of Alberta imposed a cap of 10% of the amount of wind that could be integrated into the power mix, and then lifted the cap in 2007.
 In 2007, 20% of the Danish electricity demand was met with wind energy, and in that year the Chairman of the West Danish system operator ELTRA stated that even more could be integrated if grid operators were allowed to use the right tools to manage the system.
 Most recently, in a May 2010 report, the Western Wind and Solar Integration Study, the US Department of Energy's National Renewable Energy Laboratories (NREL) stated that with the proper mix of tools, different grid operation practices and limited new infrastructure, as much as 35% variable renewable energy generation – 30% wind and 5% solar – could be integrated into the grid in states in the Western US with significantly affecting system reliability.

-Impacts of variable renewable generation on electricity demand, projected for a typical June and August.
+demand, projected for a typical June and August.

 Courtesy NREL, Western Wind and Solar Intergration Study.